sky-ecosystem/dss-exec-lib/README.md

 ### Abacus Management

-- `initLinearDecrease(address _calc, uint256 _duration)`: Initialize the variables in a LinearDecrease calculator.
+- `setLinearDecrease(address _calc, uint256 _duration)`: Set the variables in a LinearDecrease calculator.
-- `initStairstepExponentialDecrease(address _calc, uint256 _duration, uint256 _pct_bps)`: Initialize the variables in a StairstepExponentialDecrease calculator.
+- `setStairstepExponentialDecrease(address _calc, uint256 _duration, uint256 _pct_bps)`: Set the variables in a StairstepExponentialDecrease calculator.
-- `initExponentialDecrease(address _calc, uint256 _pct_bps)`: Initialize the variables in an ExponentialDecrease calculator.
+- `setExponentialDecrease(address _calc, uint256 _pct_bps)`: Set the variables in an ExponentialDecrease calculator.

 ### Oracle Management